haXe for interactivity/creative coding

 First of all, a real solid IDE.
 Yes, there are several IDEs with haXe plug-in you can choose: On Windows you have FlashDevelop, on Mac you have TextMate(I haven’t tried) and Linux there is Gedit.

-FlashDevelop has build in support for haXe as well as ActionScript.
+FlashDevelop has build in support for haXe as well as ActionScript: FlashDevelop has build in support for haXe as well as

 But if you want a cross-platform one, no, not yet.
 Cross-platform is important for creative coding as designers/artistes really love Mac.
 The amount of them using Mac is the same as those using Windows, if not more than.
 I myself spends a lot of time in all Windows/Mac/Linux, and I am sticking on Gedit on both Mac and Linux(Ubuntu) and avoiding to code in Windows… Gedit is usable on Mac but missing a few features like open terminal in the files panel or custom command with hotkey binding.
 And the UI is a little bit buggy, for example the code completion list can go off-screen…